For the Playing Rules in full, please click here (docx) or here (pdf).

 where modified below.

-Division 3: restricted to a total of 500 ECF per team.
+Division 3: restricted to a grade total of 500 ECF per team, with one player only above 150.

 Rapidplay Division: restricted to a total of 650 ECF per team.